On PFH and HF spectral invariants: Proof of Theorem

-\begin{proof} \begin{enumerate} \item Suppose that $\varphi_H$ is nondegenerate.
+\begin{proof} \begin{itemize} \item (Spectrality) Suppose that $\varphi_H$ is nondegenerate.
 Then $Spec(H: \underline{L})$ is a discrete set over $\mathbb{R}$.
 The spectrality follows directly from the expression (\ref{eq20}).
 For the case that $\varphi_H$ is degenerate, the statement can be deduced from the limit argument in \cite{LZ}.

-\item To prove the Hofer-Lipschitz, we first need to construct a Lagrangian cobordism so that we could estimate the energy of holomorphic curves.
+\item(Hofer-Lipschitz continuity) To prove the Hofer-Lipschitz, we first need to construct a Lagrangian cobordism so that we could estimate the energy of holomorphic curves.

 Let $\chi(s): \mathbb{R}_s \to \mathbb{R} $ be a non-decreasing cut-off function such that

 Let $H^s := \chi(s)H_+ + (1- \chi(s)) H_-$.
 Define a diffeomorphism

 Let